AhmedMourad0/kotlin-validation/README.md

 - Jetpack Compose support?
 - To suspend or not to suspend.
 - Adding validations descriptions to be used by the IDE to describe constrainers
+- IDE plugin to test values against constraints on the spot?

 License
 -------